 By allowing the admission of extensive "bad acts" and "bad character" evidence in violation of La.
 C.E.
 Art 404 (A)(1) and (B), and then failing to instruct the jury to disregard this testimony, the trial court insured that the jury would consider the bad acts and bad character evidence in making that all important determination.
 The Supreme Court of the United States has long held that the Constitution's guarantee of due process does not allow a defendant to be convicted of a crime based on evidence of his "bad character."
 See Old Chief v.
 U.S., 519 U.S. 172, 181, 117 S. Ct.
 644, 136 L. Ed.
 2d 574, 45 FED.
 R. Evid.
 Serv.
 835 (1997) ("Courts that follow the common-law tradition almost unanimously have come to disallow resort by the prosecution to any kind of evidence of a defendant's evil character to establish his guilt.")
 Michelson v.
 U.S., 335 U.S. 469, 475, 69 S. Ct.
 213, 93 L. Ed.
-168 (1948) (the right to a fair trial "disallow[s] resort by the prosecution to any kind of evidence of a defendant's evil character to establish the probability of his guilt") Boyd v.
+168 (1948) (the right to a fair trial "disallow[s] resort by the prosecution to any kind of evidence to any kind of evidence of a defendant's evil character to establish his guilt."

+establish the probability of his guilt") Boyd v.
 U.S., 142 U.S. 450, 12 S. Ct.
 292 35 L. Ed.
 1077 (1892) (admission of evidence of defendants other crimes prejudiced the defendant and required reversal of convictions).
+The Supreme Court of the United States has now established this theretofore unknown interpretation of constitutional law that disallows trial counsel to use any kind of evidence of bad acts and character to establish guilt in Louisiana jurisprudence.
+In McCoy the Supreme Court held "the counsel must refrain from admitting guilt, even when counsel's experience-based view is that confessing guilt offers the defendant the best chance" to avoid a guilty verdict such as in an insanity defense.
+(See first head note.)
+Which is exactly the excuse trial counsel used in his fraudulent counter affidavit to deflect my claims of ineffective assistance.
+(See trial counsel's counter affidavit, Exhibit-R).
+And trial counsel's original affidavit confessing ineffective assistance (Exhibit-S).

 In this case, my own counsel and the state, without objection, put into evidence federal adjudications that are confidential under the Federal Juvenile Delinquency Act (FJDA), 18 U.S.C.
 5031-5032.
 See former LA.
 Code Juvenile Procedure 122A and 123A.
 See also State v.
 Brown, Sup.
 2004, 879 So.
 2d 1276, 2003-2788 (LA.
 7/6/04) rehearing denied, cert. denied 125 S. Ct.
 1310, 543 U.S. 1177, 161 L. Ed.
 2d 161.
 In Louisiana courts it is well settled that evidence of prior criminal acts is inadmissible for the purpose of proving the defendant has a criminal disposition.
 See La.
 C.E.
 Art.
 404 (A)(1) and (B).
 Furthermore, proof of present guilt may not properly be made by evidence of general bad character or of other criminal activity independent of the present offense.
 State v.
 Prieur, 277 So.
 2d 126 (LA.
 1973).
 These rules are directed against the state to protect the rights of the accused.
 See also United States v.
 Bosch, 584 F 2d 1113 (1st.
 Cir.
 1978).